9 Tips How to Avoid Losing Money in the Stock Market

 tips how to avoid losing money in stock market

-5. Don’t Close Losses in Short Term
+5. Don’t Close Losses in the Short Term

-If you’re investing in companies with solid balance sheets, excellent fundamentals, outstanding track records, bright outlook, and without any leverage, hold your shares even if you see those red amounts on your portfolio.
+If you’re investing in companies with solid balance sheets, strong fundamentals, excellent track records, a bright outlook, and no leverage, hold your shares—even if you see red numbers in your portfolio.

-6. Don’t Rely on Analysts too Much
+6. Don’t Rely Too Much on Analysts

 7. Don’t Ignore Catalysts

-8. Don’t Sell on Panic
+8. Don’t Sell in Panic

 every once in a while, the market does something so stupid it takes your breath away - jim cramer quote